 Oftentimes, CDs have higher interest rates compared to a standard savings account because your money isn’t as liquid.
-If you commit to a longer term, you usually get a higher interest rate.
+If you commit to long-term CDs, you usually get a higher interest rate.
 This isn’t always the case these days since interest rates are extraordinarily low across the board.
 So before you totally jump onto the CD bandwagon, do some shopping around.

 You could very well find strong rates at different financial institutions, so be sure to look for the best CD rates on the market.
 Don’t just assume that the bank you have your checking account with is the only option.
 There are plenty of other banks and credit unions — including online ones — that offer competitive rates.

 What is a CD ladder?

 While you certainly could simply drop some cash into a CD and walk away from it for a few years, a CD ladder is a technique that uses the structure of multiple CDs to maximize both your earnings and your liquidity.

 Here’s the basic premise:

 Rather than putting your money into one large, long-term CD, you instead stagger your cash over multiple CDs of varying term lengths.
-They’ll then start to mature at varying intervals so you frequently have the opportunity to take the cash out penalty-free or reinvest it into another CD.
+They CDs mature at varying intervals so you frequently have the opportunity to take the cash out penalty-free or reinvest it into another CD.

 The CD ladder addresses some of the most common concerns with using this type of savings vehicles.
 It keeps your money relatively liquid, in that you’ve always got a maturity date on the near horizon.
 And it also allows you to maximize better interest rates while avoiding early withdrawal penalties.

 Like any money-saving strategy, there are both pros and cons involved.
 We’ll take you through more of the benefits, along with some examples of how exactly CD laddering can work for you.
 Then we’ll highlight potential drawbacks so you can decide whether or not this is a plan worth having in your own savings portfolio.